Digital Check In for Assisted Living Facilities

 How QR Code Based Apps Work

 From the visitor’s perspective, they point their smartphone at the dedicated QR code on the poster.
 On the phone’s screen, they’ll be asked to fill out their contact information.
 Depending on the facility’s or the state’s protocols, visitors may be asked if they have been vaccinated or are feeling any flu-like symptoms.
 The sign-in process is complete in seconds and visitors, depending on how they respond to the questions, will receive a digital green screen to enter the facility.
+With Safe Site Check In, you get rid of the outdated paper sign-in book.
+Visitor information private is now kept private, it is more accurate, and you no longer need filing.

 5 Requirements for Assisted Living Facilities